-A. Each school must pay a \$75.00 associational fee each year for its athletes to be eligible for competition in the T.H.S.P.A.
-The payment of T.H.S.P.A. dues must be postmarked no later than January 18, 2021.

-- B. Payments received that are postmarked after January 18, 2021 will be considered late and a \$200.00 fine will be assessed.
-The fined school must then pay the fine by the Monday before the last qualifying date at 4:00 PM (February 26, 2021) or the school's lifters will not be eligible for Regional or State Competition.
+- A. Each school must pay a \$75.00 associational fee each year for its athletes to be eligible for competition in the T.H.S.P.A.
+The payment of T.H.S.P.A. dues must be postmarked no later than January 24, 2023. - B. Payments received that are postmarked after January 24, 2023 will be considered late and a \$200.00 fine will be assessed.
+The fined school must then pay the fine by the Monday before the last qualifying date at 4:00 PM (February 20, 2023) or the school's lifters will not be eligible for Regional or State Competition.
 No exceptions will be made.
 Schools who fail to pay dues but still compete in meets will be warned by letter.
-If a second consecutive violation occurs then the school's athletes will be suspended for one season.
-Appeals must be directed to the regional director for review by the executive committee. - C. T.H.S.P.A. competition is divided into three divisions on the regional and state levels.
+If a second consecutive violation

+- occurs then the school's athletes will be suspended for one season.
+Appeals must be directed to the Regional Director for review by the executive committee. - C. T.H.S.P.A. competition is divided into four divisions on the regional and state levels.
 The entry fee for Regional and State Meets shall be \$35.00 per lifter.
-Results from invitational meets will be sent to each regional director and rankings for regional qualification will be kept separate by divisions. - 1.
+Results from invitational meets will be sent to each Regional Director and rankings for regional qualification will be kept separate by divisions. - 1.
 Division 1 (6A-5A schools) - 2.
-Division 2 (4A-3A schools) - 3.
-Division 3 (2A-1A schools) - D. Division classification will be determined when a school's state governing body of athletic competition (UIL, TAPPS, TCIL, etc.,) reclassifies based on average daily attendance. - E. Each school is allowed a maximum of twelve competitors spread throughout the range of the twelve weight classes.
+Division 2 (4A schools) - 3.
+Division 3 (3A schools) - 4.
+Division 4 (2A-1A schools) - D. Division classification will be determined when a school's state governing body of athletic competition (UIL, TAPPS, TCIL, etc.,) reclassifies based on average daily attendance. - E. Each school is allowed a maximum of twelve competitors spread throughout the range of the twelve weight classes.
 No more than three competitors from any one school may lift in any particular weight class for team points except at the regional or state meets.
 Schools may enter "A" or "B" teams if approved by the meet director in advance, but each will be designated at weigh-in and will compete as separate teams.
 Those competitors designated as "B" team or "extra lifters" will be eligible for all individual awards, but cannot receive the team points.
 If a "B" team lifter places in the top five in any particular weight class, the points earned for that placing will vanish.
 At regional and state meets, those qualifiers competing for team points must be designated at the weigh-in (maximum of twelve).
-No lifter shall compete in more than one meet per week (Mon-Sat) - F. Team point scoring for all individual, regional, and state meets will be 7, 5, 3, 2, 1 for the first five finishers in each weight class.
+No lifter shall compete in more than one meet per week (Mon-Sat).
+Any lifter that violates this rule will have both totals forfeited for that week. - F. Team point scoring for all individual, regional, and state meets will be 7, 5, 3, 2, 1 for the first five finishers in each weight class.
 Places are awarded on the TOTAL weight lifted in the three lifts: squat, bench press, and deadlift. - G. Individual medals and team awards must be given to the first three or five places.
 In case of a tie, the team having the largest number of first place finishers will be ranked in the highest spot.
 If teams are also tied in points, and first place finishes, then the team with the most second place finishers will be classified first, and so on.
 If the schools are still tied after comparing all top five finishers of both schools, then the Schwartz numbers of each team's medal winners/point scorers will be averaged to break the tie.
 Exception: At State and Regional level the Schwartz average will be ignored, not the place tiebreaker, for the Team Championship (1st place only).